wszlosek/Fashion-store/README.md

 ## Status <a name="e"></a>

 #### The project has been completed.
-The only corrections required are the appearance of the user layer.
+The only corrections required are the appearance of the UI layer.